ckhunsr1/PUMICE/README.md

 ## Bugs

 09/13/2022: For precomputed models we uploaded onto the Github so far, we reported the **square** of Spearman's correlation in the "spearman_cor" of "modelattribute".
 We are in the process of fixing this.
+09/18/2022: We have fixed the problem and uploaded the updated version of the GTEx V7 precomputed models [here](https://github.com/ckhunsr1/PUMICE/tree/master/models_gtex_v7).

 <!-- GETTING STARTED -->
 ## Getting Started